Sage/carbon/guides/02_building_basic_component.md

 // .. render
 // ... export
 ```
+(Note that we could have used `type: 'secondary'` instead of `as`.
+However to allow developers to use the native `type` attribute of html buttons we went with `as`.)

 Now the propTypes have been set up we can add the type to the list of classes being set on the the button.

 ```javascript
 // src/components/button/index.js